profgaelle/profgaelle-website2020/content/collaborators/beate-van-den-heijden/_index.md

 ---
 # Display name
-name: B.I.J.M. van der Heijden (Beatrice)
+title: Professor B.I.J.M. van der Heijden (Beatrice)

 # Is this the primary user of the site?
 superuser: false